 The basic principle is simple: take down everything that isn't yours.

-In a real life video game of sorts, three teams will battle simultaneously.
-They can use as many drones as they like, but each team is only allowed two FPV video stream to their drones.
-This means, in practice, only two drones can be tele-operated per team.
-But, teams may switch between drones or create autonomous drones, and anything in between.
-As long as it flies.
+In a real life video game of sorts, teams will battle against each other.
+They can use as many drones as they like, but each team is only allowed two FPV video streams to control their drones.
+In practice this means, only two drones can be tele-operated per team.
+However teams may switch between drones or create autonomous drones, and anything in between.
+So long as it flies.